 How to auto-forward emails in the Windows Outlook app

-Step 1: Select the “start” tab in the menu bar and click on the “rules” button.
+Step 1: Select the Home tab in the menu bar and click on the Rules button.

-Outlook will open the “rules and alerts” dialog box with the “e-mail rules” and “manage notifications” tabs.
+Outlook will open the Rules and Alerts dialog box, which contains the Email Rules and Manage Alerts tabs.

-Step 3: Select the “e-mail rules” tab, and click the “new rule” button to open the rule wizard.
+Step 3: Select the Email rules tab and click the New Rule button to open the Rules Wizard.

-Step 4: The rules wizard allows you to access rule templates or create your own.
-For e-mail forwarding, select the option “apply rule on messages I receive” in “start from a blank rule.”
+Step 4: The Rules Wizard allows you to access rule templates or create your own rules.
+To forward emails, select the option Apply rule on messages I receive under the sectionStart from a blank rule.

-Step 5: First decide which messages the rule applies to by selecting one or more of the options offered, and replacing the words underlined in blue with individual values.
-If you do not want to select a condition, skip this point by clicking on “next.”
+Step 5: First, decide which messages the rule applies to by selecting one or more of the options offered and replacing the underlined words in blue with individual values.
+If you do not want to select a condition, skip this part by clicking on Next.
 If you do this, the rule will apply to all incoming messages.

 If you want to link your inbox rule to a condition, set a check mark in the respective box and click on the blue underlined word to enter the value (for example, a sender).

 Step 6: Then select an action to apply to all messages that meet the previously selected condition.
-For easy forwarding, select the “forward to a person/public group” option.
-If you want to set up a redirect instead, select “redirect to a person/public group.”
+For easy forwarding, select forward it to people or public group.
+If you want to set up a redirect instead, select redirect it to people or public group.

-Step 7: Specify a person or group to which incoming messages should be forwarded.
-Click on the word with a blue background, and select a person or group of recipients from your address book.
+Step 7: Specify a person or group that incoming messages should be forwarded to.
+Click on the word with a blue background and select a person or group of recipients from your address book.